sfluegel05/metaNNvis/results/report.md

 # Introduction

-Over the last years, neural networks have grown ever more powerful and complex.
+Over the last years, neural networks (NNs) have grown ever more powerful and complex.
 Their structure allows them to be adapted for a wide range of tasks in which the can provide great results.

 One of their caveats however is the limited insight into how these results emerge.
 For most human users, the inside of a